British nobility: Definition

-The Peerage
+The peerage

 The British nobility in the narrow sense consists of Peers.
 Members of the peerage carry the titles of duke, marquess, earl, viscount or baron (in Scotland historically lord of parliament).
 British peers are sometimes referred to generically as lords, although individual dukes are not so styled when addressed or by reference, and those holding some offices are afforded the title "Lord" by courtesy.

 All modern British peerage dignities are created directly by the Crown and take effect when letters patent are issued, affixed with the Great Seal of the Realm.
 The Sovereign is considered to be the fount of honour and, as "the fountain and source of all dignities cannot hold a dignity from himself", cannot hold a British peerage.
 Peerages inherited by the Crown, for example those held by the Prince of Wales upon the demise of the monarch, merge with it and can be regranted to a new individual.

 Membership in the Peerage is strictly personal and for life (life peerages) though often heritable (hereditary peerages) primarily by agnatic primogeniture with some exceptions.
 All British subjects who are not themselves Peers of the Realm are technically commoners, regardless of ancestry, wealth, or other social factors.
 This includes Princes of the United Kingdom who have not yet been granted a Peerage.
 The term "Commoner" does not imply that the person is not noble in the Continental sense, but rather that he is not a Peer and is therefore entitled to be elected to the House of Commons.

 Unlike the feudal titles they replaced, peerages are personal title that cannot be transferred, bought, or sold by the title holder.
 Historically monarchs sold peerage titles under limited circumstances.
 This was often done to raise funds.
 For example, in the early Stuart period, King James I sold peerages, adding sixty-two peers to a body that had included just fifty-nine members at the commencement of his reign.
 Some governments through history also sold peerages to fund government activities, or more controversially, party activities.
 The selling of peerage grants by a government was made illegal in 1925 with the Honours (Prevention of Abuses) Act 1925.
 The act was the result of the administration of David Lloyd George selling a high number of controversial peerages.
-The Blair administration was later accused of trying to skirt this law in 2006 in the so-called "Cash-for-Honours scandal", as was an aide of Prince Charles in the 2021 Cash-for-Favours scandal.
+The Blair administration was later accused of trying to skirt this law in 2006 in the so-called "Cash-for-Honours scandal", as was an aide of King Charles in the 2021 Cash-for-Favours scandal.